Asteroids, Comets, Meteors and Ephemerides (ACME)

 Planetology and Environments from Ground Astrometry and Space Exploration (PEGASE)

 The PEGASE team is composed of astronomers, professors, PhD students and postdoctorates working on the problematics related to the dynamics of the solar system objects, from the terrestrial environment to the Trans-Neptunian objects.
-Pégase brings together astronomical observers, celestial mechanics theorists, specialists in numerical modeling, experts in the dynamics of natural satellites, artificial satellites, space debris, asteroids, meteors and planet formation.
+Pégase brings together astronomical observers, celestial mechanics theorists and specialists in numerical modeling, experts in the dynamics of natural satellites, artificial satellites, space debris, asteroids, meteors and planet formation.